 - Make the program more flexible and less burdensome

 - Emphasize measures that require the exchange of health information between providers and patients

 - Incentivize providers to make it easier for patients to obtain their medical records electronically

 Additionally, providers are advised to use the 2015 Edition of the certified electronic health record technology in 2019.
 To demonstrate meaningful use of incentive payments and to avoid reductions to Medicare payments.
 With the 2015 technology requirements, a patient should have the ability to share their information with another member of their care team or with a new doctor, which can reduce duplication and encourage continuity of care.

-In a separate final rule the Skilled Nursing Facility (SNF) final rule announced this week, the Patients Over Paperwork initiative will be advanced through avenues that reduce unnecessary burden on providers by easing documentation requirements and offering more flexibility.CMS said the rule establishes an innovative new classification system, the Patient Driven Payment Model (PDPM), which ties skilled nursing facility payments to patients' conditions and care needs rather than volume of services provided.
-The new model will incentivize treating the needs of the whole patient, rather than focusing on the amount of services for that patient, which requires substantial paperwork to track over time.
+In a separate final rule the Skilled Nursing Facility (SNF) final rule announced this week, the Patients Over Paperwork initiative will be advanced through avenues that reduce unnecessary burden on providers by easing documentation requirements and offering more flexibility.CMS said the rule establishes an innovative new classification system, the Patient-Driven Payment Model (PDPM), which ties skilled nursing facility payments to patients' conditions and care needs rather than the volume of services provided.
+The new model will incentivize treating the needs of the whole patient, rather than focusing on the number of services for that patient, which requires substantial paperwork to track over time.